 We have left it as the last mulch.
 But the Scotts Pro Fabric Mulch For Blueberries does a great job of controlling weeds in your without chemicals.

-While it is not a traditional mulch, it definitely works very well with blueberries and greatly reduces soil erosion.
+While it is not a traditional mulch, it works very well with blueberries and greatly reduces soil erosion.

 One of the best features of plastic mulches is that it helps retain moisture while keeping the sun’s harmful rays from penetrating and ruining your yields.
-Many people have great experiences with plastic mulch while others absolutely hate it.
+Many people have great experiences with plastic mulch while others hate it.

 So we bring a word of caution here and ask that you carefully apply it.

 - Great for walkways

 - Reduces soil erosion